 ‘Prepare an evening meal for a family with a teenage girl.
 Make sure that the meal is rich in iron and calcium.
 Bake some pasties for a packed lunch.
 Wash and iron a shirt.’

-On the day of the practical exam, I switch from helpful teacher to the role of THE EXAMINER.
-I march round the room with my clipboard, watching my students peel and chop vegetables, prepare pastry, bake cakes, biscuits and bread.
+On the day of the practical exam, I switch from helpful teacher to the role of THE EXAMINER and I march round the room with my clipboard, watching my students peel and chop vegetables, prepare pastry, bake cakes, biscuits and bread.
 I take off marks for poor cooking skills, messy worktops and general flustered bumbling.

 They’ve had lots of practice at learning what loses marks.
 I peek over shoulders, open up saucepan lids, bend down and peer into ovens, and rootle in the rubbish bin and take off marks for food wastage.

-On rehearsals before the exam, I bark out warnings
+On rehearsals before the exam, I bark out warnings.

 ‘John – don’t cut away all that potato skin– use a potato peeler.’